Introduction

 About Middlesex Consulting

 Sam Klaidman is the founder and principal adviser at Middlesex Consulting.
-He assists his B2B product manufacturing clients grow their aftermarket (service) revenue and profitability by applying methodologies and techniques associated with value creation and customer experience.
+He assists his B2B product manufacturing clients in growing their aftermarket (service) revenue and profitability by applying methodologies and techniques associated with value creation and customer experience.
 He aims to help clients design and commercialize new services and any required business transformations.
 You can contact Sam here.

 Image credit: Image by Tung Lam from Pixabay